neur0map/Ryoku-Query/README.md

 ## What it does

-- answers reviewed Ryoku support questions in Discord
+- Answers reviewed Ryoku support questions in Discord
-- attaches safety context for state-changing and destructive actions
-- routes source-style queries into a local stable Ryoku checkout via Prowl
-- includes regression tests and retrieval benchmarks

 ## Quick start